Frequently Asked Questions

 Swaasa® artificial intelligence platform (Swaasa® AI Platform) is Software as a Medical Device for screening and diagnostic aid in the assessment of respiratory diseases or conditions.

-• Presence of underlying respiratory problem (Yes/No)
+1. Presence of underlying respiratory problem (Normal vs Abnormal)

 Obstructive lung diseases are a group of lung diseases that are caused due to obstruction of airways leading to difficulty in breathing.
 Obstructive lung disease includes conditions that decrease a person’s ability to exhale all the air from their lungs.